The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Is it good for the business?

-And because we’re constantly scanning the horizon, with objective judgement, for the best of the best practices, our interactions with clients and members of our community provide the perfect forum to give, receive, and discuss this type of guidance.
+And because we’re constantly scanning the horizon, with objective judgement, for the best of the best practices when it comes to craft beer marketing, our interactions with clients and members of our community provide the perfect forum to give, receive, and discuss this type of guidance.

 That includes marketing.

-Section 2: The Foundational F’s: Frequency and Followers
+Section 2: The Foundational F’s of Marketing Craft Beer: Frequency and Followers

-Section 3: The Two C’s: Creative and Context
+Section 3: The Two C’s of Brewery Marketing: Creative and Context

 Section 5: The Silent S’s: Social Proof, Scarcity, and Storytelling